liviualexandrubobocu/hel.language/README.md

 ### Variables and References

-hel.language allows users to store preferences and refer to them later.
+HEL language allows users to store preferences and refer to them later.
 For example:

 ```
 Remember that my favorite color is blue.
 Use this color for the background of my reports.